cgcmart/open/README.md

 gem 'open', github: '99cm/open'
 ```

-Run the app locally

-To run the new Rails app on your local computer:

-Install dependencies by using Bundler:
+To run the new Rails app on your local computer, install dependencies by using Bundler:

 ```shell
 bundle install